bhargavi852004/AI-Driven-Guest-Experience-Personalization-System-for-Hospitality/README.md

 2. Used Together.AI for graph-based visualization of guest behavior patterns.
 3. Provided real-time tracking of service efficiency and guest satisfaction trends.
 4. Integrated all milestones into a seamless, user-friendly visualization interface.

-✅ **Outcome:** Created Dashboards for the Hotel Bookings, Hotel Dining Insights, Customer Review Analysis
+✅ **Output:** created Dashboards for the Hotel Bookings, Hotel Dining Insights, Customer Review Analysis

 ---
 ### **pages**
 - Integrated all the User Interfaces using auth.py as a login/signup page making it user friendly for all the customer requirements.